 Read more: Amazing Food Tours in Rome

 Tips for your visit to Domus Aurea Rome

 After almost 75 minutes, we reached the end of the tour.
-We traced our steps back and exited the excavation sight.
+We traced our steps back and exited the excavation site.
 Here, the warm sunny Sunday in Rome greeted us.
-I gathered some tips for you to enjoy your visit at the Domus Aurea:
+I gathered some tips for you to enjoy your visit to the Domus Aurea: